devjoshi0/VeridianAI/README.md

 VeridianAI is an end-to-end platform that delivers personalized, AI-generated news summaries to users based on their selected topics.
 The system leverages state-of-the-art NLP models and a modern web stack to automate news aggregation, summarization, and delivery, providing a seamless and engaging user experience.

+If you want to see the deployed app, go to [VeridianAI](https://verdianai.vercel.app).
+Sign up now and enjoy free newsletters every morning at 8am EST and catch up on your interested topics in a quick bite sized read!

 ---

 ## Table of Contents